 - 2009 South East Queensland Koala Habitat Values Assessment map.

-A recent record on the status of koalas in coastal south east Queensland (SEQ) found that despite existing protection strategies, koala numbers have decreased by 50–80% in key habitat areas over the last 20 years (Rhodes et al. 2015).
+A recent report on the status of koalas in coastal south east Queensland (SEQ) found that despite existing protection strategies, koala numbers have decreased by 50–80% in key habitat areas over the last 20 years (Rhodes et al. 2015).
 Given the uncertainty in our ability to halt declines in coastal areas, a new approach will investigate koala habitat areas across the broader SEQ region, and attempt to identify areas where conservation measures are likely to have the most success.

 The project, due for completion in June, 2017, plans to build on approaches used in previous koala mapping and aims to identify conservation values and management options that enhance the long term viability of koalas within southern SEQ.